 Plantain Chips – Your New Healthy Snack

 If it walks like a banana and talks like a banana it must be a banana!
 WRONG!
 If you’ve never seen a plantain, you probably actually have! huh?
 A plantain is from the same genus as the humble banana, but this baby is eaten cooked and green.
-Unlike the banana, AKA the dessert banana, plantains are more starch than sugar, and therefore are eaten cooked when still green, AND because of their starch content they resemble potatoes when cooked.
+Unlike the banana, AKA the dessert banana, plantains are more starch than sugar and therefore are eaten cooked when still green, AND because of their starch content, they resemble potatoes when cooked.

-Plantains have been used for hundreds of years as a staple and prime energy source for the people of India, Southeast Asia, South America and East Africa.
+Plantains have been used for hundreds of years as a staple and prime energy source for the people of India, Southeast Asia, South America, and East Africa.
 They are rich in the beneficial starch that is used in both the treatment and prevention of stomach ulcers.
-They also have fiber, Vitamins A, C, B6 and potassium.
+They also have fiber, Vitamins A, C, B6, and potassium.
 If you’re paleo or primal you’ve definitely already become acquainted with these!

-These plantain chips make a nutritious snack any time of the day.
+These plantain chips make a nutritious snack at any time of the day.
 Sometimes they even make an appearance on the breakfast plate!

 **Libby’s note: if you’re new to plantains scroll down past the recipe to learn how to peel and prep them. :-)